 Cannabis Science and Technology broadly covers science and product quality issues in the cannabis industry.
-We welcome manuscripts that describe analytical methods for product quality control (including sample preparation techniques); the development of standard (consensus) methods; proper laboratory techniques and laboratory best practices; laboratory accreditation, proficiency testing, and interlaboratory comparison testing; equipment and technology for testing and processing; regulatory issues; current good manufacturing practices (cGMPs); and research on cannabinoids and terpenes; cultivation and extraction best practices, challenges, and tips; and topics related to processing/manufacturing.
+We welcome manuscripts that describe analytical methods for product quality control (including sample preparation techniques); the development of standard (consensus) methods; proper laboratory techniques and laboratory best practices; laboratory accreditation, proficiency testing, and interlaboratory comparison testing; equipment and technology for testing and processing; regulatory issues; current good manufacturing practices (cGMPs); research on cannabinoids and terpenes; cultivation and extraction best practices, challenges, and tips; and topics related to processing/manufacturing.

 Information For Authors: